lab1092/blender-manual_ja/manual/rigging/posing/inverse_kinematics.rst

 This arm uses two bones to overcome the twist problem for the forearm.
-IK locking is used to stop the forearm from bending, but the forearm can still be twisted manually by pressing :kbd:`r-y-y` in *Pose Mode*, or by using other constraints.
+IK locking is used to stop the forearm from bending, but the forearm can still be twisted manually by pressing :kbd:`R-Y-Y` in *Pose Mode*, or by using other constraints.